 How active is your family?
 Do you take walks every evening or just every so often?
-Do you run and want a canine companion to join you or do you prefer adult-only exercise like yoga and weight lifting?
+Do you run and want a canine companion to join you or do you prefer adult-only exercises like yoga and weightlifting?
 Taking an honest look at how active you are is important to the type of dog you will choose.
 For example, you wouldn’t want a Labrador Retriever if you don’t enjoy the outdoors, and you wouldn’t want a Bulldog if you wanted a dog to run with every day.

-While we recommend pet insurance for every animal — read our article on Pet Insurance to see why — it’s a fact that some breeds are more prone to health issues than others.
+While we recommend pet insurance for every animal — read our Pet Insurance guide to see why — it’s a fact that some breeds are more prone to health issues than others.
 Before choosing a dog, you might want to look at your finances.
-If you don’t have a lot of money to put towards potential medical bills then you may not want to consider breeds like Bulldogs that, though great for families, are well-known around the vets’ office for their health concerns.
+If you don’t have a lot of money to put towards potential medical bills, then you may not want to consider breeds like Bulldogs that, though great for families, are well-known around the vets’ office for their health concerns.

 Consider your living situation before bringing a dog into your life, as well.
 You may love Golden Retrievers, but if you live in a 1,200 square foot home with two kids and no backyard, then maybe it’s not the kindest thing to bring a big dog into your already tight quarters.
-Or if you live in a fifth floor walk-up in New York City, a short-legged Bulldog may not be the best option for you as climbing those stairs several times every day could quickly become an issue.
+Or if you live in a fifth-floor walk-up in New York City, a short-legged Bulldog may not be the best option for you as climbing those stairs several times every day could quickly become an issue.
 Taking a look at your home environment, both immediate and long-term, is something every owner should consider before picking a pup.

 Best Dog Breeds for Families